Pritammandal77/popx-assignment-educase/README.md

 ## ✨ Features

-- ✅ **Login Page** – Simple and clean interface for user authentication.
+- 🏠 **Home Page** – A beautifully crafted landing page ,pre-login page.
 - 📝 **Create Account Page** – Sign up with ease using a minimal yet elegant form.
 - 🔐 **Sign-in Page** – Enter credentials securely to access the app.
-- 🏠 **Home Page** – A beautifully crafted landing page post-login.
 - ⚙️ **Account Settings** – Customize your profile and manage preferences.

 ---